History of the Sachem

 During the winter of 1935-1936 captain Jacob Martin replaced his boat's steam engine and coal boilers with a diesel engine, wich was more modern and practical to use : a seven cylinder Fairbanks-Morse 37D14 diesel engine, that is still present in the boat nowadays.
 This engine is the last one of its kind remaining in the world.
 Despite a massive 20 ton engine generating 805 hp at shaft, the speed of the boat dropped a little, as the steam engine provided 1200 shp.
 An interesting fact is that the Sachem was the first steamer brought in Sheepshead Bay and the last to be converted to diesel.

-Above : One of the pictures of this kind available, this one is dated 1937.
+Above : Advertisement for the 1937 season.
 Note the first line changed from "Steam yacht" to "Diesel yacht"

 Below: Compared to the typical concurrents, the Sachem was quiet impressive.
 Here it is docked next to the Tambo III in 1936, probably in Pier 9 in Sheepshead Bay.